mwishoff/Starcraft2ReplayPackager/README.md

 # Starcraft2ReplayPackager
-Packages replays from Starcraft2 Legacy of the void based on patch.
+Packages replays from Starcraft2 Legacy of the void based on patch and matchup.

 #Usage: